 Are you a new, first-year student majoring—or interested in—Psychology?

-If you are enrolled in PSYCH100, then our PSYCHSurvivor programme will help equip you with the skills you need to do well.
+If you plan to study psychology then our PSYCHSurvivor programme will help equip you with the skills you need to do well.

 PSYCHSurvivor is a three-day programme geared around the very activities you’ll do in PSYCH100 and beyond.